Determining Spin-Dependent Light Dark Matter Rates from Neutron Scattering: Introduction

 For DM dominantly coupled to the electron density, the interaction rates can be expressed in terms of the dielectric function $\varepsilon(\qv, \omega)$, where $\qv$ and $\omega$ are the momentum and energy transfer to the target.\footnote{They can also be formulated in terms of, e.g., the conductivity, index of refraction, ``energy loss function," photon self-energy, or electric susceptibility.
 For an isotropic nonmagnetic material, these quantities all contain equivalent information.} This perspective is conceptually natural because it automatically accounts for arbitrary electronic states, including single or multiparticle states, and collective excitations.
 It is also practically useful, since it identifies a quantity that can be measured to experimentally calibrate the rate.

-In this work, we consider DM coupled to the electron \textit{spin} density, and show that both scattering and absorption rates can be rewritten in terms of the magnetic susceptibility tensor $\x_{ij}(\qv, \omega)$.
+In this work, we consider DM coupled to the electron \textit{spin} density, and show that both scattering and absorption rates can be rewritten in terms of the magnetic susceptibility tensor $\x_{ij}(\qv, \omega)$, which quantifies the spin response to an external magnetic field.
 Since neutrons dominantly couple to electrons through a magnetic dipole-dipole interaction, this susceptibility can be directly probed by neutron scattering~\cite{Ball_1994,lovesey1984theory,squires1996introduction,boothroyd2020}, a well-developed method with a variety of dedicated facilities.
 Due to their mass, neutrons are a good kinematic match to light DM.
 Thus, existing measurements probe $\x_{ij}(\qv, \omega)$ at the values of $\qv$ and $\omega$ that are relevant for light DM scattering.
 Note that this is unlike measurements of $\eps(\qv, \omega)$ using photons and electrons, which dominantly probe much lower $|\qv|$.

 This work is organized as follows.
 In Sec.~\ref{sec:rates_and_susceptibilities}, we derive the spin-dependent DM scattering and absorption rates in terms of the magnetic susceptibility.
 In \Sec{connection_to_neutron_scattering}, we introduce a ``data-driven" approach for the determination of spin-dependent DM scattering rates.
 Using data previously collected with the MAPS spectrometer~\cite{ewings2019upgrade} at the ISIS Neutron and Muon Source, we evaluate the scattering rate in \ce{Y3Fe5O12} (yttrium iron garnet, or YIG) for light DM with a dark magnetic dipole or anapole moment.
 The results closely agree with the rates originally computed in Ref.~\cite{Trickle:2019ovy}, which modeled the spin response with a Heisenberg Hamiltonian.
 Finally, in \Sec{discussion}, we discuss how these results can be generalized to other experiments, DM models, and target materials.
 Technical derivations are deferred to the appendices, which are referred to throughout the main text.